thaingo/jaspe/README.md

 Jaspe provides JSON partial response (partial resource) support for Spring Boot Applications.

 ## Getting started
-    1. Add the jaspe dependency to your boot project.
+    1. Add the jaspe dependency to your project.
     2. Add the annotation @EnableJaspe to either your SpringBootApplication Main class or your Configuraion class.

 ## Understanding the fields parameter